VOLTTRON/volttron/docs/source/platform-features/web-api/introduction.rst

           remote procedure calls to agents running on the platform.
         - :ref:`Running <Platforms-Agents-Running-Endpoints>`: Endpoints for starting and stopping agents on the platform.
-        - :ref:`Status <Platforms-Agents-Status-Endpoints>`: Endpoints for determining or clearing the status information for agents running on the platform.
+        - :ref:`Status <Platforms-Agents-Status-Endpoints>`: Endpoints for determining status information for agents running on the platform.
         - :ref:`Tag <Platforms-Agents-Tag-Endpoints>`: Endpoints for getting, setting, and deleting the tag of agents.
     - :ref:`Devices <Platforms-Devices-Endpoints>`: Endpoints for getting, setting, and resetting devices on the platform.
     - :ref:`Historians <Platforms-Historians-Endpoints>`: Endpoints for querying data from historians on the platform.
     - :ref:`Pubsub <Platforms-Pubsub-Endpoints>`: Endpoints for subscribing and publishing to the message bus on the platform.
-    - :ref:`Status <Platforms-Status-Endpoints>`: Endpoints for determining the status of all agents on the platform.
+    - :ref:`Status <Platforms-Status-Endpoints>`: Endpoints for determining and clearing the status of all agents on the platform.